REStud/data-editor/after.md

 8. Fill in the required metadata about your upload.
    - Title: "Replication package for: {full title of your manuscript}"
    - Publication date: {keep the Zenodo default - the day you are uploading the package}
-   - Creators: Typically same as manuscript authors, but can you can add others who have contributed significantly to the code you are uploading (such as research assistants).
+   - Creators: These are typically the manuscript authors, but you may also add others who have contributed significantly to the code you are uploading, such as research assistants.
    - Description: Include a full citation of your manuscript and a one-sentence description of what the replication package contains.
    - Do not worry about other metadata, these will be filled out by the journal office once the paper is published.
      ![]({{ site.baseurl }}/assets/img/zenodo/description.png)
 9. Select an open access License for your upload.
 Our [Data Availability Policy]({{ site.baseurl }}/before/#data-availability-policy) requires that you allow readers to download, copy and modify your replication package.
 We recommend a "Creative Commons Attribution 4.0 International" license, but if you wish to use a different license, select "Other (Attribution)."
    ![]({{ site.baseurl }}/assets/img/zenodo/license-other.png)
-10. In the "Communities" section, select our commmunity "restud-replication" to make sure your package is included in the list of replication packages for the Review of Economic Studies.
+10. Submit your record to our community, "restud-replication:" follow the link at the top of the record's edit page ("Select a community"), and search for "Review of Economics Studies."
 11. **Do not publish the package at this stage**.
 To avoid mistakes and errors please "Preview" your package before submitting.
 "Save draft" and then "Submit for review", read and check the warnings and finally "Submit record for review."
 Note that once published, you cannot edit or delete your uploaded files (only metadata).
 You can only edit uploaded files by creating a new version of the package.
     ![]({{ site.baseurl }}/assets/img/zenodo/submit.png)
 12. Make a note of the package's ID or URL and include it in the appropriate Typeform mentioned in the acceptance letter.
 Once you submit the form, the data editor will be notified that the package is ready to be checked.